datagistips/validator-cli/README.md

 - `integer`

 ### `pattern`
-Use `pattern` if your values must match a regular expression.
+Fill `pattern` column if your values must match a regular expression.

 ### `enum`
-Use `enum` if your values must belong to a list of values.
+Fill `enum` if your values must belong to a list of values.

 ## Control your data with `control`